 I’m the guy who holds onto computers too long.
 I keep them until they’re simply not usable, period.
 For the most part, though, it’s not the hardware that dies.
-I have a 7-year-old laptop that looks brand-new other than the layer of dust on it.
+I have a 12-year-old laptop that looks brand-new other than the layer of dust on it.
 It sort of works, but it’s a massive security risk to use.
 For the most part the victim is the updates.

 Brand new computers come from the factory designed to work perfectly.
 They often have special drivers that let them work with the latest operating systems and they are designed with those operating systems in mind.
 And then, time passes.

 On average, I would say that my computers receive about 120 updates a year.
 About one every third day,although Microsoft tends to bunch them together into weekly or monthly “rollups.”
 Each one takes my PC closer to oblivion, to the day when it won’t be usable.

 Some updates add security features.
 These almost always slow the computer down by checking for some security flaw every time I do anything.
 I’m not saying I don’t appreciate it, but every one of them slows my computer down.

 Some updates add new functions.
 Everyone loves these but let’s be honest they’re few and far between and there’s no guarantee they won’t slow the computer down too.
 What I don’t understand about feature improvements is that they happen so rarely, why don’t manufacturers shout about them?
 You get a lot of vague talk about “miscellaneous improvements” but why aren’t they just saying “You can actually do things better and easier because ‘x’!!”
 I would.